Joshua-Stapleton/snap-gpt/README.md

 See [Google Account Help](https://support.google.com/accounts/answer/185833?visit_id=638115306131809626-4056881382&p=InvalidSecondFactor&rd=1) for more information on how to obtain an email app password.

 Finally, run `snap_gpt.py`, and run to see the results.
-Specify whether you would like the results to be sent to your email or printed out in the terminal by passing in the notification type to the `file_watcher` function.
+Specify whether you would like the results to be sent to your email, printed out in the terminal, or both by passing in the notification type to the `file_watcher` function.